swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-2-share-your-ml-experiment-code-with-git/index.md

 - ✅ The codebase can be shared among the developers.
 The codebase can be improved collaboratively;
 - ❌ The dataset still needs to be downloaded and placed in the right directory in order to run the experiment;
-- ❌ The steps used to create the model can be forgotten;
+- ❌ Someone has to tell you the steps used to create the model and they can be forgotten/undocumented;
 - ❌ The changes done to a model cannot be visualized and improvements and/or deteriorations are hard to identify;
 - ❌ There is no guarantee that the experiment can be executed on another machine;
 - ❌ The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage.
 There is no easy way to use the model outside of the experiment context.